JustinTimperio/fibheap/README.md

 - `Minimum() (data t, f float64)`: Returns the current minimum data and priority in the heap.
 - `ExtractMin() (data t, f float64)`: Returns the current minimum data and priority in the heap and then extracts them from the heap.
 - `Union(anotherHeap *FibHeap[t]) error`: Merges the input heap into the target heap.
-- `DecreaseKey(data t, priority float64) error`: Decreases the priority of the value with the given data in the heap.
+- `DecreasePriority(data t, priority float64) error`: Decreases the priority of the value with the given data in the heap.
-- `IncreaseKey(data t, priority float64) error`: Increases the priority of the value with the given data in the heap.
+- `IncreasePriority(data t, priority float64) error`: Increases the priority of the value with the given data in the heap.
 - `Delete(data t) error`: Removes the value with the given data from the heap.
 - `GetPriority(data t) (priority float64)`: Returns the priority of the value with the given data in the heap.
 - `ExtractPriority(data t) (priority float64)`: Returns the priority of the value with the given data in the heap and then extracts it from the heap.